tfdproject77/WebTV-HD-Updated/README.md

 If you'd like to suggest something, fill out the [feature suggestion template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=SKCro&labels=enhancement&projects=&template=feature-request.md&title=%5BRequest%5D+) to let me know what you'd like to see added to WebTV HD.

 ## What if I need help using this code?
 If you need help for any reason, feel free to contact me on Discord.
-Username is the same as here: `SKCro`
+Username is the same as here: `teamcolton7`

-Alternatively, you can contact me on Twitter (`@SKCro_`), but I don't really check Twitter often anymore, so Discord is your best bet.
+Alternatively, you can contact me on Twitter (`@SD_COLTON`), but I don't really check Twitter often anymore, so Discord is your best bet.

 If you want to report a bug or suggest a feature, use the [bug report template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=%5BBug%5D+) or [feature suggestion template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=SKCro&labels=enhancement&projects=&template=feature-request.md&title=%5BRequest%5D+) respectively.